sf-wdi-22-23/modules-22/w06-ruby/d5-drills/README.md

 **Submit the new record form to `record#create` to create a new record and then be redirected back to record index.**

+* Now that our form works, it will automatically `POST` to `/records`, which hits our action#controller `records#create`.
+Nothing is happening in that controller as of yet, so Rails assumes we want to render `views/records/create.html.erb` view, which was created for us when we used rails generate to make the controller (`rails g controller records index show new create`).
+Remember, the default behavior of a controller method is to render the corresponding view!
+Go ahead and remove `views/records/create.html.erb`.

-* Now that our forms works, it will automatically `POST` to `/records` which hits our action#controller `records#create`.
-Nothing is happening in that controller as of yet so we need to actually create a new record there.
-In order to do that we must pull out the data submitted from our form from the `params` object and create a new record with it.
+* Instead of displaying a view, we want to actually create a new record with this route.
+In order to do that we must pull out the data submitted from our form -- it will be in the `params` object -- and create a new record with it.
+We'll then have it redirect to the main records route, where our new record should appear at the bottom of the list!

 `app/controllers/records_controller.rb`.